andreaskaempf/adventofcode2023/README.md

 My solutions for the Advent of Code 2023, see https://adventofcode.com/2023
-Line counts exclude blank lines and comments, and utility functions in utils.go

 * **Day 1** (Go): Find digits in a string, combine first and last digit on each line to make a number, and add these up.
 For part 2, look for embedded names